omahs/protocol-2/README.md

 yarn watch
 ```

-To watch a specific package and all it's dependent packages:
+To watch a specific package and all its dependent packages:

 ```bash
 PKG=[NPM_PACKAGE_NAME] yarn watch